With China Tourist Visa Resumed,

 First and foremost, the inner kora of Mt.Kailash is not available for international tourists, for safety concerns, according to the travel policy.

 The inner kora covers 30km and can be done in a single day.
-However, you have to pass treacherous cliff and extremely high passes.
+However, you have to pass treacherous cliffs and extremely high passes.
 Locals believe only after you have circled outer kora of Mt.
 Kailash 13 times, you can be granted the chance to do inner kora of Mt.Kailash.

 So, the outer kora is the right way and only choice to go.